platformsh/platformsh-docs/src/languages/elixir.md

 ```

 Some of the environment variables are in Json format and are base64 encoded.
 You would need to import a Json parsing library such as Jason or Poison to read those.

+> CAVEAT: Remember `config/prod.exs` is evaluated at **build time** and will not have access to runtime configuration.
+Use `config/releases.exs` to configure your runtime environment.

 ## Building and running the application